GStreamer/gstreamer/Basic+tutorial+6+Media+formats+and+Pad+Capabilities.markdown

 ### Pad templates

-Pads are created from *Pad Templates*, which indicate all possible Capabilities a Pad could have.
+Pads are created from *Pad Templates*, which indicate all possible Capabilities a Pad could ever have.
 Templates are useful to create several similar Pads, and also allow early refusal of connections between
-elements: If the Capabilities of their Pad Templates do not have a common subset (their *intersection *is empty), there is no need to negotiate further.
+elements: If the Capabilities of their Pad Templates do not have a common subset (their *intersection* is empty), there is no need to negotiate further.

 Pad Templates can be viewed as the first step in the negotiation